SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Principles of Consolidation:

 The consolidated financial statements include all domestic and foreign subsidiaries in which the Company maintains an ownership interest and has operating control.
+Investments in certain companies over which the Company exerts significant influence, but does not control the financial and operating decisions, are accounted for as equity method investments.
+Investments in certain companies over which the Company does not exert significant influence are accounted for as cost-method investments.
 All intercompany accounts and transactions have been eliminated.

 Use of Estimates:

 The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.

 Certain reclassifications have been made to the prior year financial statements to conform to the current year presentation.
 These reclassifications are not material to the prior year presentation.

 Cash and Cash Equivalents:

 The Company considers all investments purchased with a remaining maturity of three months or less to be cash equivalents.
 The carrying amount of cash and cash equivalents approximates fair value due to the short-term maturities of these instruments.